proyecto26/react-native-inappbrowser/README.md

 const Main = createStackNavigator(
   {
+    SplashComponent: { screen: SplashComponent },
     LoginComponent: { screen: LoginComponent },
     HomeComponent: { screen: HomeComponent },
-    SplashComponent: { //Redirect users to the Home page if they are authenticated, otherwise to Login page...
+    CallbackComponent: { //Redirect users to the Home page if they are authenticated, otherwise to Login page...
-      screen: SplashComponent,
+      screen: CallbackComponent,
-      path: 'callback/' //Deep linking to get the auth_token }
+      path: 'callback/' //Enable Deep linking redirection to get the auth_token }
   },
   {